usc-mrel/lowfield_maxgirf/README.md

-This repository contains the code and datasets for **"MaxGIRF: Image Reconstruction Incorporating Concomitant Field and Gradient Impulse Response Function Effects"**, by Nam G. Lee, Rajiv Ramasawmy, Yongwan Lim, Adrienne E. Campbell-Washburn&Dagger, and Krishna S. Nayak.
+This repository contains the code and datasets for **"MaxGIRF: Image Reconstruction Incorporating Concomitant Field and Gradient Impulse Response Function Effects"**, by Nam G. Lee, Rajiv Ramasawmy, Yongwan Lim, Adrienne E. Campbell-Washburn$\Dag$, and Krishna S. Nayak$\Dag$.

 This code is distributed under the BSD license.